 Gun Crazy

-Gun Crazy (also known as Deadly Is the Female) is a 1950 American crime film noir directed by Joseph H. Lewis, and produced by Frank King and Maurice King.
-The production features Peggy Cummins and John Dall in a story about the crime-spree of a gun-toting husband and wife.
+Gun Crazy (also known as Deadly Is the Female) is a 1950 American crime film noir starring Peggy Cummins and John Dall in a story about the crime-spree of a gun-toting husband and wife.
+It was directed by Joseph H. Lewis, and produced by Frank and Maurice King.

 Plot

-At the age of fourteen, Bart Tare botches a burglary of a hardware store to steal a gun and gets caught.
-He is sent to reform school by a sympathetic Judge Willoughby, despite the testimony of his friends Dave and Clyde, his older sister Ruby and others, that he would never kill any living creature, even though he has had a fascination with guns even as a child.
-Flashbacks provide a portrait of Bart who, after he kills a young chick with a BB gun at age seven, is hesitant to harm anyone with guns even though he is a good shot with a pistol.
+Teenager Barton "Bart" Tare gets caught breaking a hardware store window to steal a gun.
+He is sent to reform school for four years despite the supportive testimony of his friends Dave and Clyde, his older sister Ruby and others.
+They claim he would never kill any living creature, even though he has had a fascination with guns even as a child.
+Flashbacks provide a portrait of Bart who, after killing a young chick with a BB gun at age seven, is hesitant to shoot at anything, even a mountain lion with a bounty on its head.
+However, he is a dead shot with a handgun.

 More details